dsillman2000/dsillman2000.github.io/docs/_posts/2025-03-09-gcpstaticsite.md

 </details>

+\\
 Well that wasn't expected.
 Let's take a moment to discuss the way Google Cloud Storage buckets work.

 ### The issue with GCS buckets

-This is frankly the most outrageous design decision I've seen on the part of the GCP team, especially coming from AWS where you can choose your bucket names pretty freely.
+> This is frankly the most outrageous design decision I've seen on the part of the GCP team, especially as someone familiar with using AWS where you can choose your bucket names pretty freely.

 In GCP, the bucket namespace is *global* - if somebody else has already named a GCS bucket `site-bucket` (the name we were trying to use), then we can't use that name.
 That means that everyone has to come up with a globally unique name for their buckets, which is a bit of a pain point.
 Some users of GCP suggest using a UUID or other unique identifier in the bucket name to ensure uniqueness, then using prefixing or suffixing to add a human readable component to the name.